CNK2100/SCION-SBOM-DEV/README.md

 # Locate in scion-sbom folder if not already.
 cd ~
 cd scion-sbom
+# Below initial command will take  2 to 5 min depending on your specs.
+# Next time it will run faster

 make docker-images

 ## if make docker-images does not run then run first ./scion.sh bazel-remote.